wintercms/docs/console/asset-compilation-mix.md

 ## Registration

-By default, any plugin or theme containing a `winter.mix.js` file at it's root will be automatically registered.
+By default, any plugin or theme containing a `winter.mix.js` file at its root will be automatically registered.
 Registered items can be viewed with the `mix:list` command.

 The following sections document additional ways to configure a Mix package, these are only required if you need additional customization.